lilydjwg/mc2tg/README.md

 Your minecraft server is running inside tmux.

 You need Python 3.8+ and all Python libraries in `requirements.txt` installed.
+If you want to use a socks proxy, you also need to install the `aiohttp-socks` package.

 Currently the messages are in Simplified Chinese.
 Contributions for other languages are welcome.